rubenv/angular-gettext-website/contents/dev-guide/annotate-js/index.md

 ## Adding comments in JavaScript.

-Similar to the [comments in HTML](/dev-guide/annotate/#comments), you can insert context comments in JavaScript using the triple forward slash syntax of `gettext`.
+Similar to the [comments in HTML](/dev-guide/annotate/#comments), you can insert context comments in JavaScript using the triple forward slash syntax of gettext.

 For example,